 For information about COVID-19 vaccines, see the Coronavirus page.

 There have been sporadic marches and protests in Lomé and around the country since August 2017, over demands to restore the 1992 constitution.
-The government has banned protests, but it is possible that opposition groups may schedule further protests.
-This possibility is likely to increase ahead of local and legislative elections scheduled for 16 and 20 December 2018 respectively.
-You should remain vigilant during these times, avoid crowds and demonstrations, monitor local media and follow advice of local authorities.
-See Safety and security
+You should remain vigilant, avoid crowds and demonstrations, monitor local media and follow advice of local authorities.
+See Political situation

-Terrorist attacks in Togo can’t be ruled out.
+Terrorists are likely to try to carry out attacks in Togo.
 Attacks could be indiscriminate.
 You should be vigilant, especially in places visited by foreigners.
 See Terrorism.